 Together with our local partner in Syria, our project seeks to ensure young people affected by conflict can access education and training to help transform their lives, reduce their vulnerability to joining armed groups, and support peaceful, cohesive communities.

-We will provide over 8,675 adolescents and young people in Syria with education, psychological support, vocational training, and opportunities to design and take part in community initiatives.
+We will provide at least 12,782 young people aged 12-35 years in northwest Syria with education, psychological support, vocational training, including specialised nursing courses, first response training, awareness raising and opportunities to design and take part in community initiatives.

-Through our local partner, we will work in four towns in northern Syria.
+Through our local partner, we will work in four towns in northwest Syria

-The project will be delivered over three years.
+The project will be delivered over 4.5 years, ending on 24 March 2022

-8,675 young people aged 15-25 years in opposition held areas in northern Syria.
+At least 12,782 young people aged 12-35 years in opposition held northwest Syria

 The European Union